Riminder/hrflow-connectors/Smartrecruiters/README.md

 ## HrFlow.ai APIs

-HrFlow.ai developed APIs to solve HR problems and to rapidly build production-ready integrations with modern tools.
+HrFlow.ai has designed and developed its APIs to solve many complex HR problems and to rapidly build a production-ready integrations with modern tools such as Smartrecruiters.

 <p align="center">
   <a href="https://hrflow.ai">